Transforms

 Imagine that you have a Slinky in front of you.
 If you held the bottom of the Slinky in place and slid the top of the Slinky to the left or right, you are essentially Skewing the shape of the Slinky.
 The top and bottom remain parallel to each other, but the sides shift and stretch the further apart you move the top from the bottom.

-To skew a shape along the x axis, we use the skewX() transform, and skewY() for the y axis.
+To skew a shape along the x axis, or left and right, we use the skewX() transform.
+We use skewY() for the y axis, or skewing up and down.
 Place the amount you want to skew a shape within the parentheses in the form of a number which represents an angle in degrees.

 <rect x="10" y="10" width="100" height="100" fill="green" transform="skewX(15)"/>